CagriCatik/Vehicle-Network-Standards/webpage/docs/OTA/03_ota-backend.md/02_cloud-providers.md

 - **Cloud Lock-in Concerns** – Avoiding dependency on a single cloud provider.
 - **Billing Transparency** – OEMs require clear visibility into cloud service costs and resource usage.

-## **Conclusion**
+## Conclusion

 Cloud providers play a crucial role in transforming the automotive industry by offering scalable, intelligent, and secure cloud-based solutions.
 While AWS leads in features and customer adoption, Google Cloud and Microsoft Azure remain strong competitors, each catering to different OEM needs.
 IBM Watson, though relevant, faces challenges in keeping pace with its competitors.
+Tekion and Airbiquity offer specialized services tailored to automotive retail and telematics, respectively.

 Automotive manufacturers must carefully evaluate their cloud strategy to ensure seamless integration, security, and performance while selecting a cloud provider that aligns with their business objectives and technological requirements.
 In the rapidly evolving automotive industry, cloud computing has become a cornerstone for Original Equipment Manufacturers (OEMs) aiming to enhance vehicle connectivity, optimize operations, and deliver advanced services to consumers.
 Each cloud provider brings unique strengths to the table, and OEMs must carefully evaluate these offerings to align with their specific requirements and strategic goals.